PatnalaMadhuShalini/glucovigil/docs/supabase-render-deployment-guide.md

 3. **CORS Configuration**: Set proper CORS policies
 4. **TLS/SSL**: Ensure all connections use HTTPS (Render provides this automatically)

+### Handling Configuration Files

+When deploying your application:

+1. **Never upload sensitive configuration files**:
+   - Add `.config/`, `*.config.json`, and similar patterns to your `.gitignore`
+   - Use environment variables for sensitive information instead of config files

+2. **Use template files for sharing configuration structure**:
+   - Create example files like `config.example.js` with placeholder values
+   - Include clear instructions for team members to create their own config files

+3. **For GitHub repositories**:
+   - The `.git` directory should never be uploaded (Git handles this automatically)
+   - Double-check that no sensitive files are included in your commits before pushing
+   - Consider using Git pre-commit hooks to prevent accidentally committing sensitive files

 ## Next Steps After Deployment

 1. **Custom Domain**: Configure a custom domain in Render settings